irvintingsieze/LetsEat/README.md

 The user also have a profile page which allows him/her to change name, profile picture and password.

 Application video: https://youtu.be/MylYJkPwYMQ

+Only main functionalities are explored in the video.
+Other functionalities such as setting profile picture / cover image / reset password are better explored if you can download this application and run it on your devices.
+Have fun!